wjx-error/PAMoE/README.md

 #### Patch Extraction
 We follow [CLAM](https://github.com/mahmoodlab/CLAM) to cut whole slide images (WSIs) into patches (size $256\times 256$ at $20\times$ magnification), and then generate the instance-level features using the [UNI](https://huggingface.co/MahmoodLab/UNI) encoder.
-In the subsequent steps, we follow CLAM's storage format to obtain the patch coordinates and features.
+In the subsequent steps, we follow CLAM's storage format (.h5 files) to obtain the patch coordinates and features.

 #### Patch Classification
 We obtain patch categories using the zero-shot classifier with [CONCH](https://github.com/mahmoodlab/CONCH).